 Solo Traveler offers tips, resources, and destination guides for solo travelers.

-Women Traveling Together is for solo female travelers who prefer to be with a group of like-minded women.
+Women Traveling Together is for women travelers age 50+, most of them unaccompanied, who prefer to be with a group of like-minded women.
 The company offers tours, retreats, and other getaways, complete with roommate matching.

 More from SmarterTravel: